mlab817/faqs/src/avian-influenza-ai/what-is-the-current-status-of-avian-influenza-(ai)-in-the-country.md

 ---
  title: What is the current status of Avian Influenza (AI) in the country?

-tags: ["current","status","avian","influenza","ai","country"]

  ---

-### Avian Influenza (AI)
+## Avian Influenza (AI)

-## What is the current status of Avian Influenza (AI) in the country?
+# What is the current status of Avian Influenza (AI) in the country?

  - There were three (3) cases of Highly Pathogenic Avian Influenza (HPAI) Type A H5N6 in the Philippines in 2020 confirmed through laboratory tests conducted in the Bureau of Animal Industry – Animal Disease Diagnosis and Reference Laboratory (BAI-ADDRL):